Dually affine Information Geometry modeled on a Banach space: Banach spaces of random variables as coordinate spaces

 Each element of an Orlicz space is associated via the duality pairing \eqref{eq:Orlicz-pairing} to a linear continuous functional of the conjugate.
-However, an Orlicz space is the dual Banach space of of its conjugate in particular cases only, see below.
-However, an equivalent norm can be defined via the duality pairing, namely, the \emph{Orlicz norm},
+However, an Orlicz space is the dual Banach space of its conjugate in particular cases only; see below.
+However, an equivalent norm follows from the duality pairing, namely, the \emph{Orlicz norm},